flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/06_descent.md

 At the end of the Instrument Approach (or by ATC vectoring) we will be on a path to the Final Approach Fix and/or intercepting the ILS localizer and eventually the ILS glideslope.

 To intercept the ILS, we need to be at the correct altitude and should not have an approach angle larger than 30°.
+THE `LS` button should also be `ON`on both the captain and first officer's sides of the FCU.

 ![EDDM ILS 26R chart](../assets/beginner-guide/descent/EDDM-ILS-26R-chart.png "EDDM ILS 26R chart"){loading=lazy}<br>
 ![EDDM ILS 26R GS chart](../assets/beginner-guide/descent/EDDM-ILS-26R-GS-chart.png "EDDM ILS 26R GS chart"){loading=lazy}<br/>